 You have to fill out an application in order to take part in one of the shifts.
 We pay special attention to the fact that, due to difficult weather conditions, priority is given to young people in good physical shape: compliance with health group 1-2, the presence of sports categories, and compliance with the GTO (ГТО) standards are an advantage.

 Let us recall that the first field season of the RGS expedition to study the Tunnug Kurgan took place in 2018.
 The expedition was attended by 45 employees of the Institute of the History of Material Culture of the Russian Academy of Sciences and 90 volunteers of the Society from Russia, USA, Canada, Great Britain, Latvia, India, Ecuador and other countries of the world.
-During the archaeological work on the periphery of the kurgan, an arrowhead and ceramics fragments, a Chinese coin and a burial belonging to the early Middle Ages were discovered.
+During the archaeological work on the periphery of the kurgan, an arrowhead, ceramics fragments, a Chinese coin and a burial belonging to the early Middle Ages were found.

 The project is implemented with the benefit of the grant from the President of the Russian Federation for the development of civil society provided by the Presidential Grants Foundation.